Skip to Main Content

 Giving Levels and Donation Amounts

 Once you’ve established your giving levels, consider branding them with names relevant to your mission for a truly donor-centric experience.
-You can use this as an opportunity to recognize donors giving level titles, or with the inclusion to giving level society.
 This can be a powerful way to appeal to your donors’ motivations and make them feel like they’re part of a larger group of people all working together toward the same goals.

 Now You’re Ready To Craft Donor-Centric Year-End Appeals That Inform And Inspire!